William K. Oh

-Oh is the author of more than 350 articles and 125 abstracts.
+Oh is the author of more than 400 publications.
 He is the editor of 6 books and the author of 25 book chapters.
-He has been listed in Castle Connolly's "America's Top Doctors for Cancer" from 2008 to 2022, "Best Doctors in America" from 2003 to 2022, was listed among New York Magazine's "Top Doctors" from 2010–2022.
-He continues on the faculty at Mount Sinai as Clinical Professor of Medicine in the Tisch Cancer Institute.
+He has been repeatedly listed in Castle Connolly's "America's Top Doctors for Cancer", "Best Doctors in America”, and in New York Magazine's "Top Doctors" from 2010–2025.
+He has been named a Top AAPI doctor for 2023, 2024 and 2025.

 Biography

-Oh was born in South Korea and immigrated to the US as a child.
-He earned a B.S. from Yale University in 1987 and his M.D. from New York University School of Medicine in 1992.
+Oh earned a B.S. from Yale University in 1987 and his M.D. from New York University School of Medicine in 1992.
 He completed an internship and a residency at Brigham and Women's Hospital in Boston and a clinical fellowship at the Dana–Farber Cancer Institute.

 From 1997 to 2009, Oh served on the faculty of Harvard Medical School, where he was Associate Professor of Medicine and Clinical Director of the Lank Center for Genitourinary Oncology.
 In 2009, he joined The Mount Sinai Medical Center as the Ezra M. Greenspan Professor in Clinical Cancer Therapeutics and Professor of Medicine and Urology, as well as Chief of the Division of Hematology and Medical Oncology in Mount Sinai's Department of Medicine.

 Oh is a leading member of the American Society of Clinical Oncology.
 He has served on multiple editorial boards including the journals The Prostate, Clinical Genitourinary Cancer, the American Journal of Hematology and Oncology and CA – A Cancer Journal for Clinicians.

 He co-edited the book Mount Sinai Expert Guides: Oncology which was published in 2019.

 Oh has been the principal investigator on multiple clinical trials of chemotherapy in castration-resistant (CRPC) prostate cancer and for three trials of neoadjuvant chemotherapy in high-risk localized prostate cancer patients.

 At the Dana–Farber Cancer Institute, from 2000 to 2009, Oh developed and managed a prospective clinical database linked to blood and tissue banks for more than 8,000 prostate cancer patients, with links to blood samples and tissue repositories, for exploration of research and prognostic applications, including: efficacy of various therapies in CRPC, hormonal therapy, testosterone as a marker for cancer outcome, relapse predictions based on nutritional factors at diagnosis and autoantibody signatures, and assessment of pharmacogenomic patterns predicting Gleason score.
-At Mount Sinai, he continued this work and developed a clinicogenomic database that resulted in multiple publications.
+At Mount Sinai and Sema4, he continued his work in precision medicine by continuing to leverage clinicogenomic databases to understand cancer outcomes.

+Oh served in leadership roles as CMO of Sema4/GeneDx, a health intelligence company spun out of Mount Sinai, as well the Prostate Cancer Foundation, a 30 year old philanthropy dedicated to discovering new treatments for advanced prostate cancer.
+At PCF, he led a panel and paper recommending Guidelines for PSA Screening of Black Men in the US, published in NEJM Evidence.

+He recently returned to academic medicine at Yale School of Medicine as Professor of Medicine and Director of Precision Medicine for Yale Cancer Center and Smilow Cancer Hospital.